 If one could perceive our universe as a computer simulation projected from a superior universe elsewhere, or by a future and far more advanced generation in this very universe (see THE ALIEN GODS : ARE WE COMPUTER SIMULATIONS? ), I do not see why one must not explore the possibility that our universe is a living organism.
 Both concepts exist as conjectures supported by intelligent imagination.
-I am not sure they rank among hypotheses That could become theories – at least not yet.
+I am not sure they rank among hypotheses that could become theories – at least not yet.

 There has been much speculation in Cosmology and Particle Physics (ironically, one, the invisibly small and the other inconceivably large and yet so interdependent) since one leads to the other.
-Relativity Theory (the very large and the very fast) and Quantum Physics (relating to the very small where energy and matter become just one split personality) took origin during Einstein’s lifetime.
+Relativity Theory (the very large and the very fast) and Quantum Physics (rthe very small where energy and matter become just one split personality) took origin during Einstein’s lifetime.
 If it took time for the student of Physics to comprehend Relativity and the mathematics that went with it; the one pursuing quantum physics finds that its equations lead to plausible solutions in the particle world, but the theory is yet to be understood in full.

 Quantum Physics gave rise to String Theory, which is still a hypothesis with some mathematical backing.
 Mathematics is the most logical and quickest thought process ever invented by man, but it can still be manipulated to arrive at a previously determined solution.
 Newton explained the mathematics of the stability (or what he considered stability) of the universe by introducing a self-correcting constant named God.
 Einstein did one better; he replaced God, still under the impression that the universe is in a stable equilibrium, by a small number he called Cosmological Constant just so both sides of his equation would balance themselves while keeping gravity at bay.
 Fortunately, during his lifetime, it was discovered that the universe is expanding.
 Einstein then was said to have called his Cosmological Constant the greatest blunder of his life.
 Perhaps he concluded, after accepting Catholic priest Georges Lemaitre’s theory that the universe set off in an explosion, that the initial thrust of this explosion, combined with Newton’s theory of inexhaustible nature of motion and the momentum thus generated was adequate enough to keep the contents of the universe from piling upon each other under gravity and ending in a heap.

 Researches in the nineties led to the understanding that this universe is not just expanding, but the rate of expansion is continually rising – accelerating.
 This acceleration, like a teenager’s rising shape, weight and height, needs energy; hence the concept of Cosmological constant (slightly larger than what Einstein speculated so as to allow for the newly discovered acceleration) which was conceived and attributed to an unknown energy – simplistically named dark energy.
 Energy has to have a material base, so a dark matter was proposed and accepted by a majority of the scientific fraternity.
 The quantum of this dark energy could be worked out (assuming it exists) mathematically if you knew the mass of the universe (another speculation arrived by mathematical modelling) and the rate of acceleration.
-The residual force from the original thrust of inflation is not taken into account.
+The residual force from the original thrust of inflation was perhaps not taken into account.

 Neither the huge cosmos northe minute basic particles (Up quark, Down quark, electron etc. ) can be directly measured; so science uses analogical modelling and guestimate.
 Quantum physics could predict many behavioral solutions of these small particles – so quantum equations were accepted as right although they were not quite understood.
 This led to String Theory.
 To sustain string theory, one had to accept that there are nine spatial dimensions apart from the Time dimension.
 So where are these six dimensions that we cannot see?
 They are supposed to be warped into virtual cylinders of small radius – like a straw tube (like the one used to drink fruit juice) that is so thin and of such huge length that it cannot be seen.